lyokha/g3kb-switch/README.md

 $ sudo apt-get install libglib2.0-dev
 ```

-*In Fedora.*
+*In Fedora / RHEL / CentOS.*

 ```ShellSession
 # dnf install glib2-devel
 ```

-Commands may slightly differ in other Linux distributions.
+Commands may differ in other Linux distributions.

 Now build the program as a regular user.